By Karen Rotko-Wynn, CFRE, Chief Business Enterprise Officer, Alford Group and Immediate Past-Chair of the AFP U.S. Foundation for Philanthropy

 Plus, since we’ve all become accustomed to using virtual platforms like Zoom for information sessions, meetings, events, etc., many people may prefer to continue attending such events online until they can ease back into safely being around large groups of people.

-For this reason, it will continue to be extremely important to stay technologically savvy and keep up an online presence in 2021.
+For this reason, it will continue to be extremely important to stay technologically savvy and keep up an online presence.
 The internet is where your prospective clients and donors will be looking for you.
 The best ways to increase your online visibility is what you may already be familiar with – social media and video marketing.

 Videos are important to your online presence for a variety of reasons.
 A video is more personal than other forms of marketing.
 It sends out a specific, targeted message from your own voice and leaves a stunning first impression on a prospective client or donor.

 A recent Google survey tells us that a majority of donors surveyed said that video ads were the most useful online marketing that they had seen.
-It will be essential to use this trend to your advantage in 2021.
+It will be essential to use this trend to your advantage going forward.

-For more tips on how to take advantage of technology in 2021, check out these blog posts:
+For more tips on how to take advantage of technology, check out these blog posts:

 - Maximize Donations With These 5 Nonprofit Technology Tips